 The Group contributes to the Tabung Amanah Pekerja ("TAP") and Supplementary Contributory Pension ("SCP") schemes.
+Effective July 1, 2023, TAP and SCP schemes have ceased and Skim Persaraan Kebangsaan ("SPK") schemes are taken into effect.
 These are the defined contribution plans regulated and managed by the Government of Brunei Darussalam, which applies to all local employees.